What is a Personal Service Worker Supervisor?

 Time Management: Managing one’s own time and the time of others.

 There were about 276,100 jobs for Personal Service Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 40,400 new jobs for Personal Service Worker Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 31,600 job openings in this field each year.
+The BLS estimates 31,600 yearly job openings in this field.

 The states with the most job growth for Personal Service Worker Supervisor are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.